drfilipnearmap/search/README.md

 ```

 5. Follow instructions and code in search_full.ipynb to do everything from scratch or search_basic.ipynb to just perform a search

+### Additional data

+Models and indexes are available on S3 as well as /mnt/data.
+On S3, models are in s3://similarity-search/models/ and indexes are in s3://similarity-search/indexes/.
+The same files are available in /mnt/data/data_filip/models and /mnt/data/data_filip/indexes/.

+Tiles and encoded predictions for the Sydney area are available in /mnt/data/data_filip/tiles_sydney/ and /mnt/data/data_filip/encoded_predictions/ respectively.